NoBudgetStudios/TheSeeriousChat/README.md

 ## 🙌 Credits

-Made with ✨ and curiosity by [Your Name].
+Made with ✨ and curiosity by Konstantinos Klimantakis.